Michal256/k8s-security-recommendations/README.md

 # k8s-security-recommendations
 I have created recommendations that can be applied to Kubernetes environments.
+Enjoy.